 University: University of Wisconsin

-Notwithstanding, I still fundamentally agree with the claim when it comes to the essence of the knowledge and imagination.
+Notwithstanding, I still fundamentally agree with the claim when it comes to the essence of knowledge and imagination.
 Knowledge is what we already know, but what we are looking for in most professions and academic fields is something we know nothing.
-Researchers do not have the prescience to know the content, even the form, of the conclusion in numerous researches, from this point of view, imagination is more significant than knowledge, because it is the imagination, not the knowledge, can grasp something out of “nothing”.
+Researchers do not have the prescience to know the content, even the form, of the conclusion in numerous researches.
+From this point of view, imagination is more significant than knowledge, because it is the imagination, not the knowledge, grasp something out of “nothing” .

-In the final analysis, as for the speaker’s broader assertion, I agree that imagination is more important than knowledge has its rationale.
-Nonetheless, accuracy of the claim is suspectable in particular statements mentioned above, that the claim belittles the outcome if someone only has imagination without enough knowledge, at the same time overstates how effective imagination is.
+In the final analysis, as for the author’s broader assertion, I agree that imagination is more important than knowledge has its rationale.
+Nevertheless, the accuracy of the claim is suspectable in particular statements mentioned above.
+The claim belittles the outcome if someone only has imagination without enough knowledge, and overstates how effective imagination is.